How to Teach Intermolecular Forces So Students Actually Understand (Not Just Memorize IMF)

 Intermolecular forces aren’t a new idea layered on top of those concepts.
 They are the consequences of them.

-When students recognize that IMF explains what their molecules do, not just what they’re called, the topic stops feeling like another hurdle and starts to feel like closure.
+When students recognize that intermolecular forces explain what their molecules do, not just what they’re called, the topic stops feeling like another hurdle they have to overcome in their chemistry course.

 When intermolecular forces are taught as isolated categories, students naturally fall back on shortcuts.